Calculating Calibration and Measurement Capability (CMC) Using the ASTM Lower Limit Factor (LLF)

-The ASTM Lower Limit Factor LLF is calculated in accordance with section 8 Calculation and Analysis of Data found in ASTM E74-18a and is a Type A uncertainty component.
-The upcoming ASTM E74-22 uses the same ASTM lower limit factor as discussed below.
+The ASTM Lower Limit Factor LLF is calculated by section 8 Calculation and Analysis of Data found in ASTM E74-18a and is a Type A uncertainty component.
+The upcoming ASTM E74-23 uses the same formula to determine the ASTM lower limit factor.

 Morehouse has developed a guidance document to help you calculate your uncertainty that can be found at https://mhforce.com/wp-content/uploads/2021/04/CMC-CALCULATIONS-FOR-FORCE-MEASUREMENTS.xlsx

-Once you open the EXCEL file download provided select the Morehouse Uncertainty Worksheet there is a field to enter the Lower Limit Factor from the calibration certificate.
-You will be asked to enter additional information that will be found on page #1 and the ASTM data page.
+Once you open the EXCEL file download provided, select the Morehouse Uncertainty Worksheet.
+There is a field to enter the Lower Limit Factor from the calibration certificate.

-The ASTM Lower Limit Factor and additional information can then be entered into the spreadsheet as per the example from the download to calculate your measurement uncertainty.
+The ASTM Lower Limit Factor and additional information can then be entered into the spreadsheet per the download example to calculate your measurement uncertainty.

 There is a tab in this spreadsheet to help with calculating your CMC per point.
 Morehouse can give guidance on using our sheet.
-It is recommended a professional consultant be contacted if you are having problems figuring out CMC or what to report.
 We offer training with a focus on measurement uncertainty and an independent consultant two to three times per year.
 Upcoming training information can be found on our training page.